tytydraco/yessleep/out/My_kidnapper_didnt_hurt_me_or_demand_a_ransom_He_needed_me_for_something_far_worse.md

 Then, they called in a handful of colleagues, who all took turns wordlessly examining my eyes, rendered speechless by what they’d discovered.

 Both of my optic nerves looked incinerated - the type of injury they’d see in someone who’d sustained serious facial burns.
-Finally, the lead doctor just said it.
+Finally, the lead doctor just said it in plain English.
 I watched the words leave his lips with perfect acuity.

 “You’re blind.”

 Obviously, that wasn’t true, or the truth was more complicated.

-My nerves may have been burned to a crisp, destroying them completely,
+My nerves may have been burned to a crisp,

 but my deep eye was wide open.